Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Lifting from tori to

 \subsection{Transfer to tori}

 We now combine this with the Labesse--Langlands theory of endoscopy \cite{Langlands-basechange, LL} for $\SL_2$, to get the transfer operator from the Kuznetsov formula to a torus.
-First, let me summarize the results of Langlands and Labesse: For what follows, we fix a quadratic character $\eta$, let $E$ be the corresponding quadratic algebra over $F$, and let $T$ be the kernel of the norm map $\Res_{E/F}\Gm \to \Gm$, considered as a subgroup of $\SL_2\simeq \SL_F(\Res_{E/F}\Ga)$.
+First, let me summarize the results of Langlands and Labesse:

+We fix, as in Theorem \ref{thmVenkatesh}, a quadratic character $\eta$, the corresponding quadratic algebra $E$ over $F$, and the torus $T$, the kernel of the norm map $\Res_{E/F}\Gm \to \Gm$, considered as a subgroup of $\SL_2\simeq \SL_F(\Res_{E/F}\Ga)$.
 In the non-Archimedean, unramified case, $F$ will be replaced by its ring of integers $\mathfrak o$ in these definitions.
-The Weyl group $W$ of $T$ in $\SL_2$ acts on $T$ as the Galois group of $E/F$, and its coinvariants are canonically identified with the image of the push-forward map

-where the image is, by definition, the push-forward of $\mathcal S(T)$ to the space $T\sslash W = \Dfrac{\SL_2}{\SL_2}$.
-(To avoid confusion, I stress that the symbol $t$ will denote, as in the rest of the paper, the ``trace'' coordinate on $T\sslash W$, not an element in $t$.)
 The $L$-group of $T$ has an $L$-embedding

 as in the beginning of this section, whose projection to the $\PGL_2$-factor factors through the Galois group of $E/F$, sends $\check T$ to the diagonal torus, and the non-trivial element of $\Gal(E/F)$ to the Weyl element $ $, if $T$ is non-split.